pyconll/pyconll/docs/index.rst

 Welcome to the ``pyconll`` documentation homepage.

 pyconll is designed as a flexible wrapper around the CoNLL-U format, to allow for easy loading and manipulating of dependency annotations.
+See an example of pyconll's syntax below.

 .. code:: python